0xadrii/0xadrii.github.io/_posts/2022-12-08-ethernaut.md

 > This level walks you through the very basics of how to play the game.

 This level exposes the basics in order to play the Ethernaut. `contract.info()` returns info from the contract.
 We receive: 'You will find what you need in info1().' `contract.info1()` returns 'Try info2(), but with "hello" as a parameter.'
 We already see a pattern where info methods will return instructions for nexts steps.
 In security, we need to be fast and work smart, not hard.
 We can use `contract.methods`, which returns all the methods for the contract.
 After checking all contract methods, see the `password()` method and the `authenticate()` method (which takes a string as param).
 We deduce that `password()` will return the parameter needed to authenticate ourselves via `authenticate()`.
 So we first run `password()`, which returns ethernaut0.
 We then call `authenticate()` with ethernaut0 as param and... voilà!

-First Ethernaut level completed ✅
+1st Ethernaut level completed ✅

 ## 2. Fallback 💰
 > Look carefully at the contract's code below.